Frequently Asked Questions

 Can I bring in my own food or beverages?

 Food and beverages packed in small, soft-sided coolers are permitted.
 Glass bottles or containers are not permitted.
 Beer is for sale at select locations and no outside alcoholic beverages are permitted.
 For security, all bags are subject to search.

-Are weapons allowed inside the Visitor Complex?
+Are weapons allowed inside the visitor complex?

 No weapons of any kind are permitted inside Kennedy Space Center Visitor Complex, including those belonging to off-duty law enforcement.
-Please leave items secured within your vehicle to expedite your entry into the Visitor Complex.
+Please leave items secured within your vehicle to expedite your entry into the visitor complex.

 Will I see genuine spacecraft on display?

 Kennedy Space Center is home to many real historic and current space exploration vehicles, including the actual space shuttle Atlantis, a Saturn V Moon rocket, the Apollo 14 Kitty Hawk capsule in Apollo Treasures Gallery, the Mercury Sigma 7 capsule and the Gemini 9 capsule in Heroes & Legends and the many rockets in the Rocket Garden.
 The new Gateway: The Deep Space Launch Complex® also houses numerous genuine spacecraft.

 The visitor complex offers the closest available public viewing opportunities for rocket launches lifting off from Cape Canaveral Space Force Station and Kennedy Space Center.
 Learn how to see a launch and check the launch calendar to see all upcoming, confirmed launches.
 Please note that the launch date, time, and viewing opportunities are subject to approval by NASA or the U.S. Space Force based on safety requirements.
 Launch schedules can be affected by technical and mechanical issues as well as range operations and weather, either in advance or at the last minute.
 We do not schedule rocket launches, nor are we responsible for delays or scrubs.